-Before moving on, check your campsite, both for cleanliness and also, to be sure you haven't left anything behind.
-Turn off the gas supply and make sure everything is properly stowed.
+Before moving on, check your campsite, both for cleanliness, and to be sure you have not left anything behind.
+Turn off the LPG supply and make sure everything is properly stowed.
 Use your pre-travel check list and you are ready for more travel adventure.